CiroJSCH/GuessingGame-CSHARP/README.md

 # Guessing game using C#

 This is my first project to learn C#.
-This is a Guessing game with 3 difficulties.
+A Guessing game with 3 difficulties.
 Depending on the user's choice, the randomly generated number will be in a wider range.

 ![image](https://github.com/CiroJSCH/GuessingGame-CSHARP/assets/104742538/6ef6d60b-3c43-44a9-ae70-c064cbfb7d09)